Canada-Ukraine Free Trade Agreement Negotiations

 Canada is currently conducting an Environmental Assessment (EA) to inform the FTA negotiations.
 The EA will incorporate comments from the public and will consider any likely and significant environmental impacts that a Canada-Ukraine FTA may have on Canada.

 All contributions to the consultative process will be taken into account as the Canada-Ukraine initiative proceeds and in the development of Canada's trade agenda more broadly.
-The government will continue to seek stakeholders’ views through the Foreign Affairs and International Trade website to ensure that their interests and concerns are taken into account during the negotiations.
+The government will continue to seek stakeholders’ views through the Foreign Affairs, Trade and Development website to ensure that their interests and concerns are taken into account during the negotiations.

 If you have questions or comments about this initiative we would like to hear from you.
-Please contact Foreign Affairs and International Trade Canada at:
+Please contact Foreign Affairs, Trade and Development Canada at:

 Trade Negotiations I Division (TPE)